bryanmontesv/incubator-spot/spot-oa/plugins/README.md

 For the other hand `$action_schema` is used to make a plugin inside SPOT, it can be anything for example a single combo box or just a single check box or maybe a huge form to perform some actions.
 For example:

-If your plugin doesn’t need a setup_schema just keep it empty like this
+If your plugin doesn’t need a setup_schema just keep it empty like this:
  ```
  "setup_schema": {